 Know when to file your Dutch Tax Return

-When you start your Dutch business, it’s important to know when you need to file your tax returns, and pay your tax assessments.
+When you start your company in the Netherlands, it’s important to know when you need to file your tax returns and pay your tax assessments.

-In this article we will describe the most common tax returns:
+In this article we will describe the most common tax returns in the Netherlands:

 Corporate income tax